The Orange-bellied Parrot (OBP;

 - Upper-tail is a vivid blue-green with bright yellow sides

 Juvenile OBPs (encountered in their breeding range from the end of January) are identified by their overall dull green plumage and bright orange/brown bill (as opposed to the black bill of the adults).

 Scope Vision – Juvenile Orange-bellied Parrot on the feed-table at Melaleuca.
 (Photo: Marianne Gee)

 Neophema species is difficult because of their cryptic nature and similar plumage.
 The closely related Blue-winged Parrot (Neophema chrysostoma) and the OBP are superficially similar (see below).
 The Blue-winged Parrot can be distinguished from the OBP by having olive green rather than bright grassy green plumage, a yellow patch between the eye and bill, and an all blue shoulder patch.

 Blue-winged Parrots have superficially similar plumage to Orange-bellied Parrots.
 Photo: Marina Campbell

 Blue-winged Parrot (top left) shares a feeding table with Orange-bellied Parrots.
 Photo: Marina Campbell

-Given when the bird is disturbed or upset, the alarm call is a harsh, rapidly repeated 'zit-zit-zit', usually used whilst the bird is rising from a perch or the ground.
-In level flight, a single 'tseet' note is given each time it dips.
+When the bird is disturbed or upset the alarm call is a harsh, rapidly repeated "zit-zit-zit", usually used whilst the bird is rising from a perch or the ground.
+In level flight, a single "tseet" note is given each time it dips.

 Have a listen to their vocalisations